har-in-air/ESP8266_BLUETOOTH_AUDIO_VARIO/README.md

 ## OTA Firmware Update
 Use `Sketch->Export compiled binary` to export the compiled firmware binary file to the Arduino sketch folder.

-Put the vario into Wifi configuration mode,  access the url `http://esp8266.local/update` or `http://192.168.4.1/update`.
+Put the vario into Wifi configuration mode,  access the url `http://192.168.4.1/update` (`http://vario.local/update`).

 Upload the new firmware binary `.bin` file.
 Switch the vario off and on again.
 Select WiFi configuration mode again.
-If the firmware revision string has been updated in the new firmware binary, you can confirm the updated value in the home page url `http://esp8266.local` or `http://192.168.4.1`.
+If the firmware revision string has been updated in the new firmware binary, you can confirm the updated value in the home page url `http://192.168.4.1` (`http://vario.local`).

 <img src="docs/firmware_update.png">